 Shapley values were first proposed in the context of game theory to estimate how much each player contributes to the overall outcome of a cooperative game~\cite{shapley1953}.
 They were adapted for explaining machine learning methods by~\cite{lundberg2017shap} in the SHAP (SHapley Additive exPlanations) framework, where features act as players contributing to a model's output.
 The Shapley value $\phi$ for a feature $j$ and token $t$ is given by

 where $S$ represents subsets of features excluding the feature $j$, $f_t(S)$ is the model's output for the subset $S$ and token $t$, $n$ defines the total number of features.
-Therefore, $\phi$ represents how much feature $j$ contributes to the output token $t$.
+Therefore, $\phi_{j,t}$ represents how much feature $j$ contributes to the output token $t$.
 The normalizing factor $\gamma = \frac{n!}{|S|! (n-|S|)!}$ weights the marginal contribution of each feature fairly across all possible subsets of features.
 A subset's marginal contribution is weighted proportionally to how often that subset appears when averaging over all permutations.
-Shapley values satisfy the theorical guarantees of symmetry, additivity, dummy, and additivity, which together constitute a fair payout \cite{molnar2025interpretable}.
+Shapley values satisfy the theorical guarantees of symmetry, efficiency, dummy, and additivity, which together constitute a fair payout \cite{molnar2025interpretable}.

-The exact computation of a Shapley value requires evaluating all possible subsets of features.
-As the number of features grows, the computation of Equation~\ref{eq:shap_single} has an exponential time complexity of $O(2^n)$.
-This means that for most machine learning models, which have large numbers of features, the exact computation of Shapley values is too computationally expensive.
-There are various approximations of Shapley values proposed to mitigate this, such as Monte-Carlo sampling~\cite{strumbelj2014shapleymontecarlo} or KernelSHAP, TreeSHAP, and PermutationSHAP, introduced by~\cite{lundberg2017shap} in the SHAP framework.
+The exact computation of Shapley values requires evaluating all possible subsets of features.
+However, as the number of features grows, the computation of Equation~\ref{eq:shap_single} has an exponential time complexity of $O(2^n)$.
+This means that, for machine learning models with a large numbers of features, the exact computation of Shapley values is too expensive.
+In practice, Shapley values are approximated by sampling feature subsets, e.g., using KernelSHAP or PermutationSHAP from the SHAP framework~\cite{lundberg2017shap}.
 In this work, we use PermutationSHAP, which approximates Shapley values by averaging each feature’s marginal contribution across random permutations, measuring the change in the model's output when the feature is added to preceding subsets.
 When estimated using $m$ randomly sampled subsets, PermutationSHAP has a complexity of $O(m*n)$.
-We select the default value of $m=10$ from the \texttt{shap} library~\cite{lundberg2017shap}.
+We use the default value of $m=10$ from the \texttt{shap} library.